 Before anything else you’ll need to build a new hugo site and choose a suitable template.
 For this I recommend the Hugo quick start guide that should get you started.
 Choose a suitable template and create a few test pages.
 At this point you should have a site with a template that renders the test pages.

 Now if you are on a recent version of Joomla (more or less anything from V3 onwards) then you can use the Joomla to Hugo conversion tool to migrate the content data.
 Joomla to Hugo conversion tool.
 The usage of this is fully documented on the github page, after running the tool you should have most of the content that was in Joomla available in Hugo.
 This will include Tags, Categories and Content.
 You will need to remove the parent from the top level categories.
-As they should not be present.
+As this should not be present.
 It’s not possible for the tool to do this, as the name of the top level can be different depending on version.

 At this point copy all of the static content into the static folder.
 As long as your images were in the images directory then any links to them should have been modified.

 Now it’s time to try and use this content with your template, if you use the universal template it will partially work out of the box as it uses the right content types for this template.
-By default all content pages will be of type “blog” and all category pages of type “category”, you may need to alter this for your template.
+By default all content pages will be of type “blog” and all category pages of type “category”, you may need to alter this for your tastes / template.

 During the conversion, the tool generated a top level entry for every category.
 Each category